zpainter/iassist/content/about/general-assembly-minutes-2008.md

 2. Approval of the minutes of the previous AGM (2007)
 -----------------------------------------------------

-It was noted that the phrase \'website engineer\' should be replaced by
+It was noted that the phrase 'website engineer' should be replaced by 'web site editor'.
-\'web site editor\'.

 MOVED to approve the minutes of the annual general meeting of May 25, 2006 as amended.
 Moved: E Boyko, L Timms-Ferrara.
 The motion CARRIED.